atimpone/aws-foundation-journey/1-dev-environments/3-3-iam-policy-infra-dev-team.md

 ### User Experience

 **Avoid Prematurely Requiring Standard Resource Naming and Tagging:** Although your organization will find value in the introduction of cloud resource naming and tagging standards in support of a variety of needs, these standards are not necessary to impose sufficient constraints on development teams at this early stage in your journey.

-(It is important that foundation resources adhere to a naming convention so that IAM policies can be defined to inhibit unauthorized modification of those resources).
+However, it is important that foundation resources adhere to a naming convention so that IAM policies can be defined to inhibit unauthorized modification of those resources).

 ### Assumptions